 And then, it’s just the outline that’s on the screen or in people’s hands that comes with me.
 No other notes.

-7 Reasons You Should Speak Without Using Notes (this post)
+7 Reasons You Should Speak Without Using Notes

 1. Your favorite communicators don’t use notes